This tutorial gives an overview of changes made to the setup to evaluate a supersonic mission.

 Note also that Concorde does not have a horizontal tail, so this is not included in the vehicle setup.

 Since Concorde has a diverging nozzle that allows for supersonic outflow, a modified turbojet is used that can account for this.
-This turbojet is again switched out with a single line.
+This turbojet component is again switched out with a single line.

 nozzle = SUAVE.Components.Energy.Converters.Supersonic_Nozzle()